-The full five-day O-week has been carefully planned to ensure that you are fully prepared for the academic, social and cultural life that comes with being an MSA student.
+The full four-day O-week has been carefully planned to ensure that you are fully prepared for the academic, social and cultural life that comes with being an MSA student.
 All students are expected to attend MSA O-Week, as it improves their preparation for academic success and assists in their transition to higher education.

 First-year students who participate in O-Week are better prepared and generally feel more positive and confident about their experiences at MSA.
 Plan now to participate fully!